ashleyvernon/race-game/README.md

-Goal: Create a two player interactive race game.
+Goal: Create an interactive race game space themed

 Use jQuery for event handler
-	-arrow keys to move planets
-	-back image will be space galaxy

-two different buttons to create each player and moves
+	-create a random generater in milliseconds(1>5000) to move each planet at a random speed -make each planet stop at width of page
+	-alert answer to question on race button, only once